 else who may happen to find this page.
-Disclaimer: I am not a medical authority, and this page is a consolidation of opinions and personal experience with the disease.
+Disclaimer: I am not a medical authority, and this page is a consolidation of opinions of others and personal experience with the disease.
 I UPDATE THIS PAGE FREQUENTLY AS I LEARN Grover's disease (Transient